-The NHSmail team is pleased to announce that Audio Conferencing dial-in licences are available to NHSmail organisations in England at no additional cost from 7th October 2020…
+The NHSmail team is pleased to announce that Audio Conferencing dial-in lisences are available to NHSmail organisations in England at no additional cost from 7th October 2020…

-An agreement struck between NHS Digital and Microsoft will mean that organisations can assign dial-in ‘Add On’ licences to users via the NHSmail Portal without needing to procure them directly from their Microsoft resellers, until April 2023.
+An agreement struck between NHS England and Microsoft will mean that organisations can assign dial-in ‘Add On’ licenses to users via the NHSmail Portal without needing to procure them directly from their Microsoft resellers, until April 2023.

-Audio Conferencing dial-in licences are managed in the same way as standard User Policies in the Portal and will be listed as an Add On Licence (alongside your organisation’s other licences).
+Audio Conferencing dial-in licenses are managed in the same way as standard User Policies in the Portal and will be listed as an Add On Licence (alongside your organisation’s other licenses).

 When you create or edit a User Policy, the Add On licence will appear in the drop-down box:

 Please visit our Managing User Policies in Portal page for guidance on editing your User Policies.

 What are the benefits of Teams Audio Conferencing dial-in licenses?
 Providing attendees with the option to call into a Teams Meeting via telephone can be beneficial when people can’t attend a meeting using the Microsoft Teams app from their PC or mobile device, or where their internet connectivity is limited.

 Licenses only need to be assigned to those who schedule meetings and require the dial-in option.
 Meeting attendees do not need a licence assigned to them.

 Anyone who has the dial-in number and Conference ID can join a Teams Meeting, unless the meeting organiser has locked the meeting.
 Whether you’re calling in using a phone or the Microsoft Teams app, you’ll be able to hear everyone else on the call, and they can hear you.
 The meeting organiser can ‘mute’ attendees if they don’t want to hear them.